aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ## Deployment to TorchServe

-Now that we have our trained model for the images of cats, we can easily use TorchServe to serve the model.
+Now use TorchServe to deploy the trained model.
 TorchServe comes with a convenient Command Line Interface (CLI) to deploy locally.
 It also comes with default handlers for common problems such as image classification, object detection, image segmentation, and text classification.
-We can always tailor it for our own specifications because TorchServe is open source, which means it is fully extensible to fit any deployment need.
+As TorchServe is open source it can be fully customised to fit different deployment needs.

-In this section we deploy the PyTorch model to TorchServe.
+In this section deploy the PyTorch model to TorchServe.
 For installation, please refer to the TorchServe [Github](https://github.com/pytorch/serve) repository.
-Overall, there are three main steps to use TorchServe:
+Follow the three main steps:

 1. Archive the model into `*.mar`.
 2. Start the `torchserve` process.
 3. Call the API and get the response.

-In order to archive the model, three files are needed in our case:
+Archive the model using the following three files:

 1. PyTorch encoding model `ResNet50` weights `encoder_weight.pth`.
 2. PyTorch fully connected network weights `head_weight.pth`.